 However, it’s worth noting that publishers who take direct submissions will often not pay advances and are digital-first publishers, meaning your book will be out as an ebook first unless is sells brilliantly.
 But your royalty cut will generally be higher, more like 40% for digital sales instead of 25%.

 The same word of warning applies here too: you should NEVER have to pay anything up front for a reputable publisher to publish your work.
 There are publishers out there who will ask for payment for things like editing and so on, but usually these are vanity presses who you should avoid at all costs.
 Some authors who can’t get an agent or a publishing deal but hate the idea of doing it all themselves through indie publishing could seek out a reputable business who can help them get their book out there.
 But I think you're better off publishing it yourself… or writing another book.
 Sometimes, it takes a few books to hone your craft and finally hit the jackpot.

-For a list of publishers who take submissions, see this website and this one.
+For a list of publishers who take submissions, see this website.
+My publishers take submissions for their digital-first imprint, click here for more information.
 Bookouture, who publish me in the US, also take open submissions.
 Click here for more information.